Financial Aid Awards

 After you submit the FAFSA, SUNY Geneseo estimates your federal, state and campus-based aid eligibility.
 To learn more, choose a topic from the Table of Contents on the right:

 The first step to calculating financial need is the receipt of the FAFSA (Free Application for Federal Student Aid).
 Since some aid is available on a first-come, first-serve basis due to funding levels, it is important that the FAFSA is completed as soon as possible after October 1st.
 A new FAFSA is required to determine financial aid before each academic year.

 New York State residents should complete the TAP (Tuition Assistance Program) application through the New York State Higher Education Services Corporation (NYHESC), at https://www.tap.hesc.ny.gov/totw/.
 Once you have decided to attend SUNY Geneseo, make sure our school code is the listed on the application, code 0920.

-Your financial aid awards are displayed on the SUNY Geneseo Smart Track Award Letter.
-New students are mailed a paper copy of this letter and continuing students are emailed a link to the letter.
-However, all financial aid recipients are able to access their Smart Track Letter via KnightWeb.
+Your financial aid awards are displayed on KnightWeb, our student portal.
+New students are mailed a letter with instructions for viewing their awards on KnightWeb and continuing students are emailed a link to their awards.
+All financial aid recipients may also access their SUNY Geneseo Smart Track Award Letter via KnightWeb.
 To learn how to read this letter, view the presentation below.